mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 p.catch(error => console.log(error));
 ```

 Let's run this one more time.
 So *node promise-api.js*.
-So here is our *error*, this is the reason for rejection, and the *callstack* that comes with every *error* message in *JavaScript*.
+So here is our *error*, this is the reason for rejection, and the *callstack* that comes with every *error* object in *JavaScript*.
+So this is reason I said, as a best practice, when ever you want to reject a *Promise*, it's better to use a native *error* object, because it will include the callstack.

 ```javascript
 Error: reason for rejection...
     at Object.<anonymous> (...
 ```

+ If I pass a simple string like, *'reason for rejection...'*, we are not going to see that callstack.
+Let me show you.
+So let's run this one more time.